 Posted on September 15, 2022, by Massey Law Group

-In honor of Hispanic Heritage Month, we are sharing the story of Mario Goderich: a Cuban American trailblazer in the legal profession and an inspiration to lawyers of every background.
+In honor of Hispanic Heritage Month, we share the story of Mario Goderich: a Cuban American trailblazer in the legal profession and an inspiration to lawyers of every background.

 Mario P. Goderich was born in 1930 in Santiago de Cuba, Oriente, Cuba.
-Seeking a better education and broader opportunities for their son, Goderich’s parents enrolled him in a Virginia high school.
+Goderich’s parents enrolled him in a Virginia high school to seek a better education and broader opportunities for their son.
 After graduation, Goderich returned to Cuba, where he attended the University of Havana School of Law and received his Doctor of Civil Laws degree in 1957.
-He opened his own law firm called Castellanos & Goderich and practiced law in Cuba for a few years before officially immigrating to the United States in 1961.
+He opened his law firm, Castellanos & Goderich, and practiced law in Cuba for a few years before officially immigrating to the United States in 1961.

-After immigrating, Goderich graduated from the University of Miami School of Law in two and a half years and went on to earn his Juris Doctor in 1966.
-Because he was going through the naturalization process, Goderich was ineligible for Bar admission immediately after his law school graduation.
-During the interim, he worked as associate law librarian at the University of Miami School of Law.
+After immigrating, Goderich graduated from the University of Miami School of Law in two and a half years and earned his Juris Doctor in 1966.
+However, because he was going through the naturalization process, Goderich was ineligible for Bar admission immediately after his law school graduation.
+During the interim, he worked as an associate law librarian at the University of Miami School of Law.
 He was eventually promoted to University of Miami Law Library director while also working as a law professor at the university.
-After finally being granted American citizenship, Mario Goderich was admitted to The Florida Bar in 1969.
+After being granted American citizenship, Goderich was admitted to The Florida Bar in 1969.

 Looking to support Hispanic Americans in the legal profession, Goderich helped found the Cuban American Bar Association (CABA) and acted as the organization’s first president from 1974-1975.
-Today’s CABA is open to judges, lawyers, and law students from all backgrounds who are interested in issues affecting the Cuban community, as well as broader legal and human rights issues impacting all minority communities.
+Today’s CABA is open to judges, lawyers, and law students from all backgrounds who are interested in issues affecting the Cuban community and broader legal and human rights issues impacting all minority communities.